What Is A Sewer Line Cleanout? (UPDATED)

 how+to+find+sewer+clean+out, Drani Brain LLC

-How To Find Main Sewer Line Cleanout
+How To Find Main Sewer Line Cleanout?

 Knowing how to locate the main sewer line cleanout of your home can help you avoid costly plumbing repairs.
 Fortunately, finding the main cleanout is quite straightforward; it's usually placed near the edge of your house and property.
 The cleanout usually looks like a white PVC pipe with a threaded lid that sticks out of the ground.
 Be sure to check both sides of your house since it may be on either side.